defra-design/defra-forms-mvp-prototype/app/design/Iterations/form-management/creating-forms/initial-form-setup.md

 ### Version 3

+Pages from version 2 were maintained except for the forms/sme policy details page

 #### Forms sme/policy details page
 ![form library](/app/design/assets/policy-sme-v2.png)
 <br> *Page with “an input box that only asks for a team name rather than the name and email of a person” *